dmbutalsodm/HartOptimization/README.md

 ## Machine Manager
 Machine Manager is a singleton that holds all the machines, and takes care of various tasks involving the collection.

-## Job Manager
+## Op Manager
-Job manager is a type that interfaces with the database to coordinate job information.
+OpManager is a type that interfaces with the database to coordinate op information.

-## Job Endpoints
+## Op Endpoints
-POST /api/jobs/create
+POST /api/ops/create
-Creates an empty job template.
-Meaning it's not instantiated, but the requirements are in.
+Creates an op that can be performed on a machine.
 Takes 3 parameters in its post body.
-* name: The name of the job.
+* name: The name of the op.
-* tools: An array of the Tool IDs that this job needs to complete.
+* tools: An array of the Tool IDs that this op needs to complete.
-* machines: An array of the Machine IDs that are capable of completing this job.
+* machines: An array of the Machine IDs that are capable of completing this op.